laas/fape/README.md

     # Build the project with SBT
     sbt compile

-    # Create executable script
+    # Create an executable fat jar
-    sbt pack
+    sbt assembly

-You can generate a script to run the FAPE planner with `sbt pack`.
-This will produce an executable at `target/pack/bin/fape`.
+This will produce an executable jar `fape-planning-assembly-XXXX.jar` in the directory `fape/planning/target/` (where XXXX is a version number).
+The executable jar can then be run with

-To see options, run `fape --help`.
+    java -jar fape/planning/target/fape-planning-assembly-XXXX.jar    --help

 ### IDE support